-This project is within the area known to be occupied and used by the Whaleback pack.
-CDFW will be contacted before implementation of treatment activities to obtain general information about documented gray wolf activity and current home ranges within or in the vicinity of a treatment area that has not been made publicly available.
+To determine whether gray wolves have been documented within or in the vicinity of a treatment area or if the treatment area is within the known home range of a documented gray wolf or gray wolf pack, CDFW will be contacted before implementation of treatment activities to obtain general information about documented gray wolf activity and current home ranges within or in the vicinity of a treatment area that has not been made publicly available.
 If gray wolf activity (e.g., occurrences or overlapping home range) has been documented in a treatment area, pursuant to information provided by CDFW, then treatment activities will not be initiated in the treatment area until CDFW have provided further guidance.